SilverPeak2299/Thesis/README.md

 # Thesis
-The document get compiled to main.pdf
+The document itself gets compiled to main.pdf

 ## Related Repositories and Prototypes